Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-These symptoms are accompanied by a change in the frequency and consistency of the stool and are combined with at least two persistent symptoms of bowel dysfunction:
+These symptoms are accompanied by a change in the frequency and consistency of stool and are combined with at least two persistent symptoms of bowel dysfunction:

-- changing the act of defecation;
+- changes in the act of defecation;

 - imperative urges;

-- a feeling of incomplete emptying of the intestine;
+- a feeling of incomplete bowel movement;

-- secretion of mucus with feces;
+- the release of mucus with feces;

 - bloating, flatulence;

-- rumbling in the abdomen.
+- rumbling in the stomach.

 ICD-10 code